 Leaving the Little Karoo we head north to the Augrabies Falls National Park.
 We pass through a lush oasis area with an abundance of wine farms.
 Here the mighty Orange River plummets 56m into the gorge below.
 The local name for these majestic falls is ‘Aukoerebis’ or ‘place of great noise’.
 We spend the afternoon enjoying the falls from its many viewpoints.
 Overnight Vergelegen Guest House (or similar accommodation).
 (Accommodated – B. Dinner own account)

 We head north into the Kalahari and the magnificent Kgalagadi Transfrontier Park.
 Covering over 3.6 million hectares this is one of the largest reserves in Africa.
 Due to sparse vegetation in the area excellent predator sightings are common including that of the famous black mane Lion.
-We enjoy a game drive to our lodge and when departing the Park.
-At our lodge clients can interact with the ancient Bushman people, discover the true wonders of the Kalahari on optional activities (own expense) including Night Game drive, Sunset Pan drive, Kalahari Nature walk.
-The evenings are spent gazing in wonder at the stars through the telescope on the lodge viewing deck.
-Overnight !Xaus Lodge (or similar accommodation).
+We enjoy morning and afternoon game drives inside the park.
+Overnight Kgalagadi Lodge (or similar accommodation).
 (Accommodated – B & D)

 Leaving the Kalahari region we head west and enter Namibia arriving at our lodge situated in a scenically beautiful area.
-The following morning is free to relax and in the afternoon we visit the Fish River Canyon, which is one of the largest and most awe inspiring canyons in the world.
+Afternoon or early next morning we visit the Fish River Canyon, which is one of the largest and most awe inspiring canyons in the world.
 Overnight Canyon Village (or similar accommodation).
 (Accommodated – B & D)

 Our journey takes us north through ever changing scenery to our accommodation located on the edge of the Namib Desert.
 The following morning is an early departure for Sossusvlei, stopping in the dune belt to witness the changing colours of the world’s highest sand dunes.
 We undertake a 5km walk to Sossusvlei and Deadvlei.
 In the afternoon we enjoy a short hike through the Sesriem Canyon.
 Overnight Desert Quiver Camp (or similar accommodation).
 (Accommodated – B & D)